AndrewLien/Haggle-Calculator/README.md

 haggle_calculator is a Flask application.

-To run it, export the environment variable FLASK_APP=haggle_calculator.
+To run:
+export FLASK_APP=haggle_calc
+flask run

-TO debug it, export FLASK_ENVIRONMENT=development.
+TO debug it, also export FLASK_ENVIRONMENT=development